DataAnalyst4Shreya/Supply-Chain-Analysis/ANALYSIS.md

 + Logic:
 The analysis is subject to the following limitations:

-+ External market dynamics are not explicitly modeled
++ External market factors (pricing, competition, macroeconomic conditions) are not included in the analysis.
-+ Capacity is treated as fixed within analysis periods
++ Production capacity is assumed to remain constant within each analysis period.
-+ Forecast demand is assumed as reference baseline
++ Demand is treated as a fixed reference input rather than a forecasted or probabilistic variable.
-+ Yield is treated as deterministic rather than probabilistic
++ Yield is modeled deterministically using observed production data without probabilistic variation.

 # Conclusion